patacrep/patacrep/readme.md

 # Python version

-Patacrep is compatible with Python 2.7 (no Python3 since [one of the library](http://plastex.sourceforge.net/) we are using is not).
+Patacrep is compatible with Python 2.7 (no Python3 yet).

 # Download